 “If you want to successfully implement a project management tool at your agency, you need to start with your processes.
 If you have strong processes for how assignments are structured, organized, and communicated on, then you’re well-positioned to adopt most modern project management systems.
 Otherwise, you’re likely going to be influenced by how the project management system is set up, which is the wrong order.
 Can you imagine having the design of a house being influenced by the type of drill you have?
 You start with a plan and evaluate the tools against that.
 Once you have strong processes, even some basics, you’ll be in a better position to implement a project management tool, regardless of what you adopt.”

 Processes are unlimited and continuous – they happen again, and again and again.
-As a series of activities that must be followed in order to achieve a specified result, they can take up every aspect of the day-to-day activities of your agency: from the way your team likes coffee to be brewed from the way people build a website and all the necessary steps, it entails to get a successful result according to the value proposition your brand best delivers.
+As a series of activities that must be followed in order to achieve a specified result, they can take up every aspect of the day-to-day activities of your agency: from the way your team likes coffee to be brewed to the way people build a website and all the necessary steps it entails to get a successful result, according to the value proposition your brand best delivers.

 So to remedy the reason why all those pains are being felt and not their consequences, you’ll need to document how things are done in order to guarantee the optimal flow is being followed so everyone is delivering similar value to your clients.

 Those pains we’ve just tackled are just the start if you don’t take action.
 Can you imagine the chaos that would be unleashed if something that is only known and done by just one person is suddenly no more?
-Should your whole operation stop, or should this whole process be well-documented and managed so things continue running?
+Should your whole operation stop?
+Shouldn’t the entire process be so well-documented that things can continue running without that key person?

-Having standardized processes is key to make sure the whole team is on the right page: everyone knows who needs to do what and what to expect from the next person participating in said process.
+Having standardized processes is necessary in order to make sure the whole team is on the same page: everyone knows who needs to do what and what to expect from the next person participating in said process.
 And everyone is held accountable.